http://www.washingtonpost.com/wp-dyn/content/video/2006/04/04/VI2006040401159.html?referrer=emaillink

 Klimt, but she recalls her Sunday visits to Adele and her husband

-Ferdinand's mansion on one of the best streets in the city, a short walk to
+Ferdinand's mansion on one of the best streets in the city, a short

 the Opera House, and filled with the couple's collections of porcelain,